A universal speed limit for spreading of coherence

-Our results should also be relevant for benchmarking the theories of ultrarelativistic systems, for which coarsening with $\beta = 1/2$ is also predicted~\cite{PineiroOrioli:2015}.
-In that case the effective particle mass, $m_\textrm{eff}\sim\hbar/(\xi c)$, where $c$ is the speed of light, is set by an emergent low-$k$ energy gap in the spectrum.
-Note that this gap is larger for stronger interactions, making $D \sim \hbar/m_\textrm{eff} \sim \xi c$ smaller.
+{Our results should be relevant across many fields, from cold atoms and the conventional low-temperature physics~\cite{Vinen:2002,Barenghi:2023} to cosmology~\cite{Kibble:1976,Micha:2004} and high-energy physics~\cite{Berges:2015}.
+The fact that $\hbar$ and $m$ appear in $D$ only through their ratio, or the quantum of circulation $\kappa$, implies that the results are also applicable to systems where the underlying physics is not quantum~\cite{Svistunov:2015}.
+They should also be relevant for benchmarking the theories of ultrarelativistic systems, for which $\beta = 1/2$ is also predicted~\cite{PineiroOrioli:2015}, but in that case the effective mass, $m_\textrm{eff}\sim\hbar/(\xi c)$ (where $c$ is the speed of light), and hence $D \sim \xi c$, depend on the interactions.

+The value of $D=3.4\, \hbar/m$, equal to $5.5\,\um^2/{\rm ms}$ for $^{39}$K, has curious implications for the emergence of coherence on truly macroscopic lengthscales.
+For example, for coherence to spread via coarsening over $1\,$cm would require hours, and even possible logarithmic corrections cannot change this conclusion significantly.
+However, an interesting question is whether this speed limit can be broken by a fundamentally different preparation protocol, for example by melting a Mott insulator (through a quantum phase transition) to obtain a superfluid with long-range coherence.}

-In the future it would be interesting to perform similar measurements for fermionic superfluids and gases with long-range interactions.
-With fermions one could also, without the hindrance of three-body losses, explore the regime of very strong interactions, $na^3 \gtrsim 1$.
+In the future, it would be interesting to {disentangle the roles of waves and vortices during coarsening, by directly imaging the latter, to search for possible logarithmic corrections to the coarsening speed}, and to perform similar measurements for fermionic superfluids and gases with long-range interactions.

-We thank Andrey Karailiev, Maciej Ga{\l}ka, Timon Hilker, Robert Smith, and Tobias Donner for useful discussions and comments on the manuscript.
-This work was supported by EPSRC [Grant No.~EP/P009565/1], ERC (UniFlat), and STFC [Grant No.~ST/T006056/1].
+We thank Andrey Karailiev, Maciej Ga{\l}ka, Timon Hilker, Mikhail Lukin, Robert Smith, Tobias Donner, Gregory Eyink, and Vladimir Rosenhaus for useful discussions and comments on the manuscript.
+This work was supported by EPSRC [Grants No.~EP/P009565/1 and EP/Y01510X/1], ERC (UniFlat), and STFC [Grants No.~ST/T006056/1 and No.~ST/Y004469/1].
 C.~E. acknowledges support from Jesus College (Cambridge).
 Z.~H. acknowledges support from the Royal Society Wolfson Fellowship.

+{\bf Author contributions} \quad G.M. led the project and collected the data.
+G.M., M.G., J.E., C.E., and Z.H. conceptualised the project.
+All authors contributed to the experimental setup, data analysis, and writing of the manuscript.